harness/developer-hub/kb/platform/harness-platform-faqs.md

 You can stop legacy delegate and download new yaml from ui and install immutable delegate as immutable is enabled by default.

-### Do we have docs for delegate install and for adding GCP coonector?
+### Do we have docs for delegate install and for adding GCP connector?

 Yes, we do have docs:

 - Installation of delegate : [here](https://developer.harness.io/docs/platform/connectors/cloud-providers/connect-to-google-cloud-platform-gcp/).
 - Addition of GCP connector : [here](https://developer.harness.io/docs/platform/connectors/cloud-providers/connect-to-google-cloud-platform-gcp/).

 ### Can we store secrets from sources other than the Harness Secrets Manager in the Custom Secrets Manager (CSM)?

 No, Currently, the Custom Secrets Manager (CSM) is designed to work exclusively with the Harness Secrets Manager.
 It does not support direct references to secrets from other external sources.
 The integration with the Harness Secrets Manager provides a secure and centralized way to manage and retrieve secrets within the Harness platform.